GetFunctMaddMatt/PS-ServiceAccountAudit/README.md

 ## The problem this solves

-If you manage more than a handful of Windows servers, you've probably hit this.
-Group Policy pushes a "Log on as a service" or "Log on as a batch job" policy, and it wipes whatever was already there.
-Suddenly services are failing, scheduled tasks are throwing 0x5 Access Denied, and nobody wrote down which accounts needed those rights in the first place.

-This script does the inventory first, so you're not rebuilding the list from scratch after the fact.
+Two scenarios come up constantly in enterprise environments.

+The first is pre-GPO rollout.
+You're about to push a "Log on as a service" or "Log on as a batch job" User Rights Assignment policy and you need to know every account that has to be in it before it goes out — not after something breaks.
+Without a full inventory you're guessing, and GPO will wipe whatever was already on each server the moment it applies.

+The second is inherited environments.
+Not every server was built to spec.
+Over the years people configure services, scheduled tasks, and app pools to run under personal or shared domain accounts because it was the path of least resistance at the time.
+Before you can clean that up or migrate to managed service accounts, you need to know what's out there and where it is.

+This script gives you that list across your entire server inventory in one shot.

 WinRM and PowerShell Remoting also aren't always an option in older or locked-down environments.
 This uses PSExec so you're not fighting firewall rules or remoting configuration on every target server.